 One of the primary causes of pinched or compressed nerves is sleeping poorly, lack of adequate support and sleeping on ordinary (bad) pillows that push your head into an abnormal and flexed position.
 Please look into the pillow that I invented which has helped thousands of people around the world and has helped prevent and treat many neck and upper back conditions.
 Please share this blog with friends and family by clicking on your favorite social media icon to the right of this page.
 Thanks!!

 Made in America, PILLO1 cervical pillow is a premium, hand-crafted pillow to prevent wrinkles, reduce stiff neck pain and restore spinal alignment.
-Created for back and side sleepers, PILLO1 cervical pillow is the perfect eco-friendly pillow , made of hypoallergenic non-toxic latex foam.
+Created for back and side sleepers, PILLO1 cervical pillow is the perfect eco-friendly pillow.
+You can choose the economical new line of Gel INFUSED Memory foam starting at only $69 or the hypoallergenic non-toxic latex foam which starts at $99.
+Cllick link below to see MORE.

-Insert the additional PROMO Code of: "Blog10" on either the Original OR the Side Sleeper!!
+Insert the additional PROMO Code of: "Blog10" for the Original Latex OR the Latex Side Sleeper!!
+Discount not available on the already reduced Gel infused Memory Foam.

 Learn more: www.PILLO1.com